 A person with type 2 is on a twice daily dose basal/bolus insulin and complains of waking up with morning headaches.
-If the fasting capillary BG is 291, this person should be advised to:
+If the fasting capillary BG is 291, advise person to:

 - A. Increase evening dose of basal insulin

 - B. Increase morning dose of bolus insulin

 - c.
 Check 3am blood glucose

 - D. Eliminate bedtime snack